salrashid123/gce_metadata_server/README.md

      http://metadata.google.internal/computeMetadata/v1/instance/service-accounts/default/token
 ```

-If you don't mind running the program on port `:80` directly, you can skip the socat and iptables and simply start the emulator on the default http port after setting the /etc/hosts variable.
+If you don't mind running the program on port `:80` directly, you can skip the socat and iptables and simply start the emulator to on the link address (`-port :80 --interface=169.254.169.254`)  after setting the `/etc/hosts` variable.

 #### Using Domain Sockets